Get your sets of skis ready. If you’re praying for great snow conditions this winter, we have your Bansko ski holiday guide.

 Day Trips To Take From Bansko

 If staying in Sofia, Bulgaria, skiing at Bansko is just a day trip away, and vice versa!
-With Sofia within easy reach of Bansko, there are many day trips you can take if you want a break from your Bansko ski holidays!
+With Sofia within easy reach of Bansko, you can take many day trips if you want a break from your Bansko ski holidays!

-Sofia can be reached within a couple of hours, and you can enjoy the many cultural highlights, shopping, and sightseeing opportunities on offer, and then head back to Bansko in the evening.
-Alternatively, the town of Plovdiv and its Roman remains is within close day trip reach, as well as Rila Monastery, which is one of the largest and oldest in the region.
+Sofia can be reached within a couple of hours.
+You can enjoy the many cultural highlights, shopping, and sightseeing opportunities on offer and then head back to Bansko in the evening.
+Alternatively, the town of Plovdiv and its Roman remains are within close day-trip reach and Rila Monastery, one of the region’s largest and oldest.

 If you enjoy a little vino, you’re not too far away from the Bulgarian wine country, so head out to Melnik and enjoy a little wine tasting!

 There are many rural towns and villages around the ski resort, and guided tours take you to the traditional part of the country.
 The small towns of Kovachevitsa, Leshten, and Ognyanovo are the highlights to visit, where you will learn about Bulgarian traditions and culture.